WilsonSayresLab/PopInf/Separate_Biological_Sex/README.md

 ## What you need to separate the files by biological sex
 1. High performance computer (the reference files will likely be very large if you are analyzing sites across the entire genome).
 2. VCF files for the reference panel separated by chromosome that are zipped (see below if needed).
-3. VCF files for the unknown panel separated by chromosome zipped (see below if needed).
+3. VCF files for the unknown panel separated by chromosome that are zipped (see below if needed).
 3. Reference panel sample list with biological sexes specified (If using 1000 Genomes, we provide the list in this folder).
 4. Unknown panel sample list with biological sexes specified.